AdilRT/Emoji-Creator/README.md

 5. Cuda : for use of GPU for faster training time

-# Steps to follow for your ease
+# Steps to follow for your convenience

 1. download and install python from https://www.python.org/downloads/
 2. pip install tensorflow